yilmaznaslan/berlin-auslaenderbehorde-termin-bot/README.md

 ## How to setup
 1. In order to run selenium server you will need to install docket first.
 See [Get Docker](https://docs.docker.com/get-docker/) for more info.

+2. Create a docker network
-   - Create a network `docker network create termin`
+   - `docker network create termin`

-2. Run SeleniumHub
+3. Start SeleniumHub server
    - `source infra/init_seleniumgrid.sh`

-3. Run Elasticsearch(Optional)
+4. Run Elasticsearch server[OPTIONAL].
    - `source infra/init_elasticsearch.sh`
    - If you don't need elasticsearch for log management, deactivate the elasticsearch appender in [log4j2.xml](src/main/resources/log4j2.xml)